Stay in Touch Get pupdates from the pack.

 While many pet parents use syringes to inject insulin into their cat, injection pens are becoming more popular.
-Injection pens will cost about $150 for the pen initially, and the refillable needles required cost around $50 per 100 count box.
+The cost of insulin Injection pens will be about $150 for the pen initially, and the refillable needles required cost around $50 per 100 count box.
 Typically, cats need two insulin injections per day.
-(4)

 When glucose builds up dangerously high in the bloodstream, a cat may suffer from organ damage, particularly to the eyes.
 Cataracts typically make the affected eye or eyes white and cloudy in appearance.
 When a cataract forms, the eye’s lens becomes opaque, which causes full or partial blindness in the affected eye.

-Feline diabetes is the second most common endocrine disease and is found most often in middle-aged to senior cats.
+Feline diabetes, or diabetes mellitus, is the second most common endocrine disease and is found most often in middle-aged to senior cats.
 Diabetes is more common in male cats and most diabetic cats are also obese or overweight.
 Keep in mind that a cat only needs to be three pounds heavier than their ideal weight to be obese!
-(3)

 Due to this, weight management is critical in preventing and managing feline diabetes.
 Many veterinarians will prescribe a special diet to help diabetic cats lose weight and keep their glucose levels lowered.
 In some cases, weight loss may even resolve diabetes in cats.

-If your veterinarian prescribes a special diabetes management cat food, you can expect to pay around $25 for a four-pound bag or $40 for 24 cans of wet food.
-(4) SPOT Accident & Illness Plans can help you cover these costs.
+If your veterinarian prescribes a special diabetes management dry food, you can expect to pay around $25 for a four-pound bag or $40 for 24 cans of wet food.

 Excess weight is a major contributing factor to diabetes, making weight management one of the most helpful things you can do for your cat, whether they have diabetes or not.